mdang/ga-lessons/python-oop/README.md

 # This duck has a wide orange bill and a long tail
 ```

-### Packages and Modules

-A module is a file containing Python definitions and statements.
-Modules allow us to write code in a reusable manner, any code within modules are loaded once and cached into `.pyc` files as bytecode.

-A Package in Python is just a directory with an `__init__.py` file in it.
-The file can be empty.
-Packages help us organize our code another level above just using modules.

 ### Singletons

 If you want only one of something, a module might be best.
 No matter how many
 times a Python module is referenced in a program, only one copy is loaded.

 > Java and C++ programmers: if you’re familiar with the book Design Patterns: Elements of Reusable Object-Oriented Software by Erich Gamma, you can use a Python module as a singleton.

 ## Resources